How to keep your garden healthy while on holiday: 10 expert tips

 10. Use water retention gels

 "These are a great method for reducing the frequency of watering your plants.
 They hold on to water and release it throughout time, ensuring that the soil remains moist," explains Chris.
+They're a great sustainable garden idea if you're looking to cut down your water bill, too.

 These gels are a savvy choice even if you're not going away - while they don't eliminate the need to water your plants completely, they minimise the amount of water that you have to use.

-"Water-retaining granules can be used in containers and hanging baskets - mix the granules to compost when you are re-potting or planting up a new container.
+"Water-retaining granules can be used in containers and hanging baskets - mix the granules with compost when you are re-potting or planting up a new container.
 They're excellent for hot, dry summers as well as for when you're going away for a holiday.
 Some of the greatest water-retaining gels can cut down the number of times you need to water by up to four times while saving you 90% of water.

-Chris does however warn that granules swell significantly, so be careful not to exceed the recommended amount when adding them to potting composts.
+Chris does, however, warn that granules swell significantly, so be careful not to exceed the recommended amount when adding them to potting composts.

 FAQs

 Once your garden is prepped for your holiday, it might be a good idea to start thinking about rainwater harvesting.
-That way, the next time you go on holiday your garden will have provided you with free water to carry out all of these useful steps.
+That way, the next time you go on holiday, your garden will have provided you with free water to carry out all of these useful steps.